2017 JERAA Conference

 Newcastle is serviced by coach companies throughout Australia with regular connections to and from various locations.
 For further information visit the Greyhound website at www.greyhound.com.au.

 The University of Newcastle's NewSpace campus is in the heart of the Newcastle Civic precinct and within walking distance of most of the suggested accommodation choices.
-Further information about the venue will be provided later.

 Click here to see what you can do in Newcastle during your stay.
 There are also great dining options at the Honeysuckle Precinct on the harbour or Darby Street, famous for its quirky shopping and great dining.